developerworks/ecto_timestamps/README.md

 # EctoTimestamps

-An elixir module that convert default utc timestamp to local timestamp in ecto.
+An elixir module that convert default utc timestamps to local timestamps in ecto.

 ## Installation